U.S. prosecutors seek longest prison sentences yet for Capitol rioters

 Attorney Harley Breite said his client has accepted responsibility for his actions, adding that Fairlamb is interested in "proving to himself, his family and friends, that he is no longer in any part, the person seen in those troubling videos."

-Chansley’s attorney, Albert Watkins, said in a Tuesday court filing that Chansley should be released "as soon as possible," noting that Chansley will have spent more than 10 months in pretrial detention.
+Chansley’s attorney, Albert Watkins, said in a Tuesday court filing that Chansley should be released "as soon as possible," noting that he will have spent more than 10 months in pretrial detention.

 "I can say with confidence that Mr. Chansley is in dire need of mental health treatment," Watkins said in the filing, adding that further time behind bars "jeopardizes his mental stability."

-(Reporting by Jan Wolfe; Editing by Scott Malone, Dan Grebler and Nick Zieminski)
+(Reporting by Jan Wolfe and Mark Hosenball in Washington; Editing by Scott Malone, Dan Grebler and Alistair Bell)

 ((Jan.Wolfe@thomsonreuters.com;))